-If they are passed they are submitted with the appropriate forms through the Registry office and come into affect when returned with a dated stamp of acceptance (and not until then).
+If they are passed at the AGM or Special Meeting, they are submitted with the appropriate forms through the Registry office and come into affect when returned with a dated stamp of acceptance (and not until then).

-Things that can cause problems
+Things that can cause Problems

-Trying to put policies and procedures that really belong in a separate book, in your Bylaws Being too specific e.g. listing Board committees and every little thing they do Quorum at membership meetings too high Not defining majority vote Members voting in Executives No mechanism for expelling members or Directors www.culture.alberta.ca/bdp/workbooks.aspx
+- Trying to put policies and procedures that really belong in a separate book, in your Bylaws. - Being too specific e.g. listing Board committees and every little thing they do. - Quorum at membership meetings too high - Not defining majority vote. - Members voting in Executives. - No mechanism for expelling members or Directors.